wagnertimo/wagnertimo.github.io/_posts/2017-04-15-Python-and-Deep-Learning-Theano.md

   feature: theano.svg
 comments: true
 categories: [Python, Theano, Deep Learning]
+excerpt: "General Introduction to the Deep Learning framework Theano."
 ---

 Theano is a Python library for fast numerical computation to aid in the development of deep learning models.